ecg-icas/icas/src/source/reference/get-report-summary.rst

-impressions     int     Number of impressions for all ads in the period clicks          int     Number of clicks for all ads in the period urlClicks       int     Number of urlClicks for all ads in the period averageCtr      double  Average ctr over all ads in the period emails          int     Number of emails for all ads in the period
+impressions     int     Number of impressions for all ads in the period clicks          int     Number of clicks for all ads in the period urlClicks       int     Number of urlClicks for all ads in the period averageCtr      double  Average ctr over all ads in the period, in percentages emails          int     Number of emails for all ads in the period
 ==============  ======  =====================================================